 This article explains how to send email from the Raspberry Pi.
 It is a generic procedure and also works on other Debian distributions.
 This is not for receiving mail, only for sending it.
 (Receiving email on the Pi is a much more involved process, requiring your Pi to perform the role of a full mail server).

 The ability to send mail across the Internet is useful.
-It enables your scripts and applications to send you email about system events or sending data such as pictures from a webcam.
-Continue reading
+It enables scripts and applications to send you email about system events or the sending data such as pictures from a webcam.

 The Raspberry Pi is a small Linux computer designed to help children learn programming.
 Being a full Linux System, it can also be used as a server or as the basis for various projects.
 The Pi’s low power consumption makes it particularly suited to the role of always-on web server.